CFAES SAC Award Nominations Due by Oct. 18

 All county social media sites should be reviewed for compliance.
 An audit, in the form of a Qualtrics survey, will be administered in the coming weeks for administrators and users who maintain sites or postings in the name of Ohio State.
 Examples of platforms used for marketing and communications at Ohio State include Facebook, Instagram, Twitter, LinkedIn and YouTube.
 To make sure the site you maintain is within university compliance, please review the policy at https://universitymarketing.osu.edu/assets/policy/social/Social_Media_Accounts_Policy.pdf

-Lorrissa Dunfee, Ohio State University Extension Educator, Belmont County, was selected to serve as a board member of the Ohio Suicide Prevention Foundation.
-She will serve a three-year term.
+Lorrissa Dunfee, Ohio State University Extension Educator, Belmont County, is serving as a board member of the Ohio Suicide Prevention Foundation.
+Her term is three-years.
 “I wanted to be able to bring to light issues here in Belmont County related to mental health and suicide, and then see across the state how other areas are dealing with it," she said.
 The mission of OSPF is to act as a catalyst and steward of statewide suicide prevention efforts by supporting community-based efforts to reduce stigma, promote education and awareness about suicide prevention, and increase resources and programs to reduce the risk of lives lost to suicide.
 Read more at ohiospf.org.

 My 2019 Calendar

 Download and print your own My 2019 Calendar.
 The handy one page calendar highlights important Ohio State University academic dates, university holidays and other US holidays and observances.
 Code is also available to stay up-to-date on the go (ICAL) (HTML) for your smartphone or online calendar.
 A PDF of the 2019 printed calendar is available here.
 (2018)

 Details regarding how to import/subscribe to the calendar in Outlook is available at windows.microsoft.com